-Option Benefits Costs Option 4B: New Rule to require Best Practicable Option Improvements to practices will mean reduced health impacts and less nuisance for residents.
-Operators may incur costs from improving emissions control methods and technologies.
-There may be economic benefits for services associated with emissions control.
-More enforcement and education may result in costs to the council.
-Option 4C: Buffer Zones Protects the continued operation of existing activities and avoids new cases of reverse sensitivity.
-Cost to TAs to implement the policy.
-Option 4D: New Rules to require Dust and Odour Management Plans Requiring dust and odour management plans will provide greater regulatory oversight of activities and is likely to result in positive environmental effects.
-Dust and odour management plans will need to be assessed and approved by council staff.
-Operators may incur costs in preparing and submitting dust and odour management plans.
-Option 4E: Include more information about FIDOL assessments for odour and dust Best practice for staff when assessing consent breaches and complaints.
-Greater certainty for complainants about the assessment tools and evaluation criteria will be used by council officers when investigating activities.
-No costs identified.
-Option 4F: Strengthening existing rules for agrichemical spraying More stringent rules will mean clarity for sprayers less nuisance for residents.
-Notification in advance of spraying would help the council to investigate any breaches of the rules and help property owners/occupiers prepare.
-Notifications will need to be assessed by council staff.
+Option Benefits Costs

+Option 4B: New Rule to Improvements to practices will Operators may incur costs

+require Best Practicable Option mean reduced health impacts and less nuisance for residents. from improving emissions control methods and

+Ορτίστ and less nuisance for residents. technologies.

+There may be economic

+benefits for services associated More enforcement and

+with emissions control. education may result in costs

+Option 4C: Buffer Zones Protects the continued to the council.
+Cost to TAs to implement the

+Option 4c.
+Burier Zones operation of existing activities policy.

+and avoids new cases of reverse poncy.

+sensitivity.

+Option 4D: New Rules to Requiring dust and odour Dust and odour management

+require Dust and Odour management plans will provide greater regulatory oversight of plans will need to be assessed

+Management Plans activities and is likely to result in and approved by council staff.

+positive environmental effects.
+Operators may incur costs in

+· preparing and submitting dust

+and odour management plans.

+Ontion AF, Include man Doot prosting for staff when No costs identified.

+Option 4E: Include more information about FIDOL Best practice for staff when assessing consent breaches and No costs identified.

+assessments for odour and complaints.

+dust ·

+Greater certainty for

+complainants about the

+assessment tools and evaluation criteria will be used by council

+officers when investigating

+activities.

+Option 4F: Strengthening More stringent rules will mean Notifications will need to be

+existing rules for clarity for sprayers less nuisance assessed by council staff.

+agrichemical spraying for residents.

+Notification in advance of

+spraying would help the council

+to investigate any breaches of

+the rules and help property

+owners/occupiers prepare.